DevWhiteFox/PixelMapperDocs/README.md

 ![Toolbar](GridEditorToolbar.png)

+For a more detailed explanation on how to use these tools, refer to [How to Use Grid Editor](#how-to-use-grid-editor).

 #### **📊 Grid**

 The grid is the main workspace where you view and draw pixels.
 When using the **Inspect** tool, the selected pixel is highlighted with a contrasting border.

 ![Grid](GridEditor.png)

+For more details on working with the grid, refer to [How to Use Grid Editor](#how-to-use-grid-editor).

 #### **🔍 Inspector**